 Texas sports betting could be on the horizon for sports fans.
 Texas is a state whose culture is at odds with its gambling laws.
 Texans, as a rule, prioritize personal freedom and individual responsibility, but most forms of gambling are flatly illegal right now.
-Many of Texas’s legislators and lawmakers are additionally opposed to expanding the legal gambling industry.
+Many of Texas’s legislators and lawmakers are additionally opposed to expanding the legal gambling industry, although there is at least one in favor.
+Texas Gubernatorial candidate, Beto O’Rourke, recently expressed interest in legalizing sports betting in Texas.

 Still, there’s lots of talk about legalizing sports betting sometime in the near future.
-While it’s unlikely that sports betting will launch in 2021, there is hope that a pair of sports betting bills – titled HB 1275 and House Joint Resolution 61 – will be discussed this year, paving the way for legalized sports betting sometime in 2022 at the earliest.
+In fact, there is hope that a pair of sports betting bills – titled House Bill 1275 and House Joint Resolution 61 – will be discussed this year, paving the way for legalized sports betting sometime in 2023 at the earliest.

 When that occurs, the Lone Star State will likely receive a ton of applications for sports betting licensure from established operators in the country.
 With that in mind, let’s take a look at the current online sports betting situation in Texas so you’re prepared when the industry eventually launches.